-In this study, an efficient methodology for isolating, expanding, and characterizing stem cells derived from bone marrow of Lewis rats was validated, through which populations maintaining the characteristics of stemness in culture were obtained.
-Therefore, such cultures could be used in preclinical studies.
-Obtaining populations of stem cells that preserve stem immunophenotype, proliferation, and differentiation potentials during their expansion are of great interest in regenerative medicine.
-These characteristics allow using them in studies that seek to replicate the cell environment and its processes in vivo, in a safe and reliable way (13,51), in both cell and cell-free therapies (52).
+In the present study, an efficient methodology for the isolation, expansion, and characterization of stem cells derived from the bone marrow of Lewis rats was validated, by means of which populations are obtained that maintain the characteristics of stemness in culture and, therefore, the possibility of being used in preclinical studies.
+Obtaining populations of stem cells that preserve the stem immunophenotype, proliferation and differentiation potentials during their expansion, are of great interest in regenerative medicine, these characteristics allow their use in studies that seek to replicate the cellular environment and its processes in vivo. in a safe and reliable way (13,51), both in cell and cell-free therapies (52).

-Considering the limited regeneration potential of dental and periodontal tissues, in addition to the high incidence of pathologies that lead to their loss, translational research using stem cells and animal models seeks to find therapeutic alternatives that can be applied to humans (2) and that resolve limitations of current treatments.
-The characteristics displayed by bone marrow-derived stem cells, such as differentiation potential, self-renewal capacity, and immune regulation, have positioned them as a key element in gene therapy, tissue engineering, and replacement therapy applications (53).
-Although there are limitations in humans due to its low availability (54) and invasiveness of the process to obtaining it (55), in animal models these limitations can be reduced since the marrow tissue can be acquired from experimental colonies.
-Thus, the implementation of cell cultures from animal tissues becomes the basis for the establishment of reliable and predictable clinical protocols (44).
+Considering the limited regeneration potential of dental and periodontal tissues, in addition to the high incidence of pathologies that lead to their loss, translational research using stem cells and animal models seeks to find therapeutic alternatives that can be applied to humans (2) and that resolve some of the limitations of current treatments.
+The characteristics displayed by bone marrow-derived stem cells, such as differentiation potential, self-renewal capacity, and immune regulation, have positioned them as a key element in gene therapy, tissue engineering, and replacement therapy applications (53). and although there are some limitations in humans due to its low availability (54) and the invasiveness of the process of obtaining it (55), in animal models these limitations can be reduced since the marrow tissue can be acquired from experimental colonies, being the implementation of cell cultures from animal tissues is the basis for the establishment of reliable and predictable clinical protocols (44).

-Because knowledge of the self-maintenance and differentiation mechanisms of stem cells helps to understand a variety of processes, from embryogenesis and oncogenic transformation (56), the development of methods for isolation and expansion may be the basis for dental tissue regeneration projects.
-They include those being conducted in our group (57).
-The cytokines and extracellular particles found in their conditioned media are also particularly useful for these cultures (58), which is why, in regenerative medicine, their paracrine activity has become an alternative approach for their use (59).
+Based on the fact that knowledge of the self-maintenance and differentiation mechanisms of stem cells helps to understand a variety of processes, from embryogenesis and oncogenic transformation (56), the development of methods for their isolation and expansion may be the basis For dental tissue regeneration projects such as those being carried out in our group (57), the cytokines and extracellular particles found in their conditioned media are also very useful for these cultures (58), which is why, in regenerative medicine their paracrine activity has been found to be an alternative approach for their use (59).

-Bone marrow, which is especially useful because it is found in the prototype mesenchymal stem cell, has been recognized for more than three decades and has been the most studied source of stem cells (11,16,60,61).
-This tissue has been studied especially in mice (62) and not so much in rats (44).
-Rats are a model of choice in studies of physiology, behavior, and complex human diseases (63); therefore, research groups use them.
-In this study we obtained functional populations of stem cells derived from bone marrow, which were homogenized with the depletion of CD45+ cell subpopulations.
+The bone marrow, which is especially useful, since the prototype mesenchymal stem cell is found in it, has been recognized for more than three decades and has therefore been the most studied source of stem cells (11,16,60,61), this tissue has been studied especially in mice (62) and not so much in rats (44).
+Because rats are a model of choice in studies of physiology, behavior, and complex human diseases (63), several research groups have selected them; In this study, functional populations of stem cells derived from bone marrow were obtained, which were homogenized with the depletion of CD45+ cell subpopulations.